momohuri/thetaboard/README.md

 # Thetaboard
 You are trying to set up your own guardian node for Theta ?
 You want an easy-to-use web interface to manage it ?
+You want a 360° view of you wallet, transactions, holdings, staking

 You came to the right place !
-Thetaboard was made to easily set up a theta guardian node on your laptop or on a server on the cloud of your choice. <br>
+Thetaboard was made to easily set up a theta guardian node on your laptop or on the cloud.
-You want a 360° view of you wallet, transactions, holdings, staking ?<br> This project is made for you! <br>
+It can also be used to get information about Theta and your wallet.<br>
 <br>

 ### Features